Kicking Horse Resort

 Kicking Horse Mountain Resort (KHMR) is a ski resort located 6.4 km west of Golden, British Columbia, Canada.
 It features over 120 trails across more than 3486 acre of skiable terrain and a 1315 m vertical drop, currently the seventh largest of any North American ski resort and third largest in Canada.
-The resort, named after the nearby Kicking Horse River and Kicking Horse Pass, spans the easternmost slope of the Purcell Mountains overlooking the Rocky Mountain Trench.
+The resort, named after the nearby Kicking Horse River and Kicking Horse Pass, spans the easternmost slope of the Dogtooth Range of the Purcell Mountains overlooking the Rocky Mountain Trench.
 It is located roughly 7 km east of Glacier National Park and 23 km west of Yoho National Park.